 We also provide a virtual machine appliance with Debian/Linux and all required software installed into it.
 You can then run this virtual machine on a host computer, using VirtualBox which is available for free on most operating systems.
-See Obtain and use a Virtual Machine with the NodeSoftware for more detail on this.
+See virtmach for more detail on this.